 - In an MMR relationship both sides are the many-side.
 This scenario is the opposite of the SSR relationship: Both sides can be the source and the target of a filter context propagation.
 Thus, one can choose the cross-filter direction to be bidirectional, in which case the propagation always goes both ways.
 Or if the developer chooses single propagation, they also must choose which table to start the filter propagation from.
 As with all other relationships, single propagation is the best practice.

-The following table summarizes the different types of relationships with the available cross-filter directions, their effect on filter context propagation, and the options for weak/strong relationship.
+The following table summarizes the different types of relationships with the available cross-filter directions, their effect on filter context propagation, and the options for limited/regular relationship.

-When two tables are linked through a strong relationship, the table on the one-side might contain the additional blank row in case the relationship is invalid –VertiPaq Analyzer reports a Referential Integrity violation when this happens.
-Thus, if the many-side of a strong relationship contains values not present in the table on the one-side, then a blank row is appended to the table on the one-side.
-The additional blank row is never added to tables involved in a weak relationship.
+When two tables are linked through a regular relationship, the table on the one-side might contain the additional blank row in case the relationship is invalid –VertiPaq Analyzer reports a Referential Integrity violation when this happens.
+Thus, if the many-side of a regular relationship contains values not present in the table on the one-side, then a blank row is appended to the table on the one-side.
+The additional blank row is never added to tables involved in a limited relationship.

 A physical relationship can automatically propagate a filter in the filter context based on the filter propagation direction.
 Moreover, a relationship defines a unique constraint on columns that are on the one-side of a relationship.